Wall Street Analyst Downgrade Boston Scientific Corporation [BSX]. What else is Wall St. saying

 , Boston Scientific (NYSE: BSX) announced positive 24-month results from the PINNACLE FLX clinical trial assessing the safety and efficacy of the next-generation WATCHMAN FLX™ Left Atrial Appendage Closure (LAAC) Device for patients with non-valvular atrial fibrillation (NVAF).
 Presented as late-breaking clinical science at TVT: The Structural Heart Summit, the study evaluated the WATCHMAN FLX device as an alternative to long-term oral anticoagulation therapy, including non-vitamin K antagonist oral anticoagulants (NOACs), for stroke risk reduction in patients with NVAF.

-A sum of 7521631 shares traded at recent session while its average daily volume was at 7.00M shares.
-Boston Scientific Corporation shares reached a high of $43.825 and dropped to a low of $43.02 until finishing in the latest session at $43.58.

-The one-year BSX stock forecast points to a potential upside of 11.01.
+Over the last 12 months, BSX stock rose by 13.91%.
+The one-year Boston Scientific Corporation stock forecast points to a potential upside of 10.21.
 The average equity rating for BSX stock is currently 1.80, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $61.67 billion, with 1.42 billion shares outstanding and 1.42 billion shares in the current float.
+Compared to the average trading volume of 6.70M shares, BSX stock reached a trading volume of 5889995 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Boston Scientific Corporation [BSX]: